 - Fluid replacement (Poland Spring Water and Gatorade)

-  If you decide to take advantage of the gear check opportunity on Boston Common, you will need to walk approximately one half mile to the gear check area to retrieve your bag.
+Official participants who decide to take advantage of the gear check opportunity on Boston Common will need to walk approximately one half mile to the gear check area to retrieve their bags.

 RULES FOR UNAUTHORIZED PARTICIPANTS

 For the safety of our participants, spectators, and partners, public safety officials and the B.A.A. strictly prohibit unofficial participation, and those in violation will be subject to interdiction.
 Those who are not officially registered in the Boston Marathon will not be allowed to participate.
 We ask official participants to discourage family and friends who are not officially registered participants from entering the course in any manner.